-- 1. What is affiliation? - 2.
+- 1. Generally speaking, what is affiliation and why is it likely to help produce wise agreements to resolve conflict? - 2.
 What do Fisher and Shapiro mean by structural connections and personal connections?
 What is the difference between them? - 3.
 What tactics do Fisher and Shapiro recommend you try in order to find and build new structural connections with the other party during conflict resolution? - 4.
 What tactics do Fisher and Shapiro recommend you try in order to improve personal connections with the other party during conflict resolution?
-What do they recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party? - 5.
-Putting all this together, why does building affiliation with the other party encourage wise agreement?
+What do they recommend you try if you are worried that you cannot publicly show (to your constituents, i.e., the people that you are representing during the conflict) a personal connection with the other party?